Skip to main content

 • Automatic holdout validation

-• Allows to specify a holdout validation sample size that is automatically generated.
+• This option allows you to specify a holdout validation sample size that is automatically generated.

 Validation dataframe

-Defines a .csv or .pq file containing a dataframe with validation records that H2O Hydrogen Torch uses to evaluate the model during training.
+This setting defines a file containing a dataframe with validation records that H2O Hydrogen Torch uses to evaluate the model during training.

 Note

 • To set a Validation dataframe requires the Validation strategy to be set to Custom holdout validation.
-In this case, H2O Hydrogen Torch fully respects the choice of a separate validation dataframe and does not perform any internal cross-validation.
+In the case of providing a validation dataframe, H2O Hydrogen Torch fully respects the choice of a separate validation dataframe and does not perform any internal cross-validation.
 In other words, the model is trained on the full provided train dataframe, and model performance is evaluated on the provided validation dataframe.

 • The validation dataframe should have the same format as the train dataframe but does not require a fold column.